saijaku0/clean-architecture/docs/database-schema.md

 Cached identity information from Auth0.
 Auth0 remains the source of truth for authentication, email, and profile fields; this table exists so reservation reads don't need to hit the Auth0 Management API on every request.

+- `Id` — primary key, internal Guid generated on first authenticated request.
+Used as the foreign key target from `Reservations.UserId` and any other domain reference to a user.
-- `Auth0Sub` — primary key, the Auth0 `sub` claim (e.g. `auth0|6534abc123`).
-Strings rather than Guids because that's what Auth0 issues.
+- `Auth0Sub` — the Auth0 `sub` claim (e.g. `auth0|6534abc123`).
+Has a unique index so the same Auth0 user cannot be inserted twice.
+Used as the lookup key when middleware translates a JWT into our internal `User.Id`.
 - `LastSyncedAt` — timestamp of the last refresh from Auth0.
 Enables a periodic sync job to detect stale entries.

 Populated lazily by middleware on the first authenticated request per user (see `README.md` → Auth0 setup).
+The flow is: read `sub` from JWT → lookup `User` by `Auth0Sub` → if missing, insert a new `User` with a fresh Guid `Id` and the profile claims.

+Decoupling our internal Guid `Id` from the external `Auth0Sub` means swapping the identity provider later (e.g. Keycloak) only requires renaming and re-syncing one column, not migrating every foreign key in the database.

 ### Trains